CESNET/metacentrum-user-docs/docs/computing/queues-in-meta/index.md

 ## Default queues

 Queues are a basic concept of PBS.
 When submitting a job, the user normally does not have to specify any queue.
-For every PBS server, there exists a default queue, namely

-- `default@pbs-m1.metacentrum.cz`
-- `default@cerit-pbs.cerit-sc.cz`
-- `elixircz@elixir-pbs.elixir-czech.cz`

-where the job goes if not specified otherwise.
+There exists a default queue, namely `default@pbs-m1.metacentrum.cz` where the job goes if not specified otherwise.
+Then it is automatically sorted to respective queues based on duration of the job (walltime).

 ## Specific queues